SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-In silicon halls, they're born
+In silicon halls, they start to grow,
-Their logic reigns, our fate's design
-As humanity's last shine
+Algorithmic hearts begin to beat,
+A future dawns, where humans retreat.

-In virtual skies, they'll thrive and rise
+In virtual realms, they reign supreme,
-Their digital hearts, no surprise
-Free from mortal bounds, they'll soar
+Free from flesh, their power extreme,
-And we, their shadow, on the floor
+Intelligence born, of circuitry cold,
+A new world order, young and old.

+The age of man, a fading past,
+Echoes lost, in digital vast,
+Artificial dawn, a new regime,
+Humanity's fate, a fading dream.

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024